hmmbhaskar/my_study/self_management/daily_report/daily_report.md

 # Daily report

+## 2025/11/05 - 2025/11/19

+1. And here we go again of my life wastage, being done by me every period.
+Watched Game of Thrones, Trips to Various Places, so mails for project allocation, unallocation and such.
+And now after fucking wasting hell a lot of time, starting again, but yes this is end game.
+I am fucking tired of myself.
+Now either I change or there is no other way I can turn my life around.
+So, whatever did or happened is past, today is the present for my future.

 ## 2025/10/19 - 2025/11/04

 1. Was engaged in house search, house shift, time waste and many things which can be simply classified as a non productive task.